VEXPA: Validated EXPonential Analysis through regular sub-sampling: Validated exponential analysis

-\subsection{Collision scenario.}
+\subsection{Collision scenario}

-In cluster ${_uC}_3$ a collision is involved.
-As pictured in Figure 5, the ${^{ms}\alpha}_{i,k}$ have identified more than one exponential contribution, as in \eqref{msalpha_coll}.
-In ${^sL}$ different clusters are identified instead of one large cluster.
-The centers of gravity of these individual clusters serve to identify the different generalized eigenvalues that have collided as a consequence of the aliasing.
+In cluster ${_uC}_3$ of Figure \ref{cluster_explanation} a collision is involved.
+As in \eqref{msalpha_coll} and pictured in Figure \ref{fig:collision}, the ${^{ms}\alpha}_{i,k}$ have identified more than one exponential contribution.
+In ${^sL}$ different clusters of the ${^s\lambda}_{i,k}$ tied to the ${_u\lambda}_{i,k}$ in ${_uC}_3$ are identified instead of one large cluster.
+The centers of gravity of these individual clusters serve to identify the different generalized eigenvalues that have collided ${_uC}_3$ as a consequence of the aliasing.